masikol/con-hi/README.md

 pip3 install biopython
 ```

-I recommend to install samtools by downloading latest release from [samtools page](https://github.com/samtools/samtools) on github.
+You can install samtools by downloading latest release from [samtools page](https://github.com/samtools/samtools) on github.
 Then follow instrunctions in downloaded INSTALL file.

 ## Usage